 Have you ever read a novel that ISN’T actually a movie with your students?
 These days it can be hard to come by, for sure.
 Hunger Games, Because of Winn Dixie, Holes, Tuck Everlasting, Bridge to Terebithia, and on and on…However, each of the years I read the novel Crash by Jerry Spinelli, my students’ first question upon completing it is, “Is this a movie?
 I want to see it!”

 I am always grateful that it is not because I have my own idea of what every character looks like, and I want to keep it that way.
 I might date myself a bit, but I visualize some of the old Wonder Years cast as some of the characters…

 So back to the “it was a writing kind of day…” After designing the cover page and determining the cast of characters, I finally settled on the fact that this reader’s theater would only be able to focus on a snippet of the text, otherwise it would end up as long as the novel.

-I chose the beginning of the novel-the flashback part where Crash and Penn meet.
+I chose the beginning of the novel (the flashback part where Crash and Penn meet) for this reader’s theater script.
 Selfishly, it has some of my favorite parts.
 I love when Crash goes to dinner at the Webb’s house.
 Certainly that had to be included.